-Extra Example: Some experts would use the extent to which investors and other experts admire a company as an indication of its effectiveness.
+• Extra Example: Some experts would use the extent to which investors and other experts admire a company as an indication of its effectiveness.
 Each year Fortune conducts a survey of the most admired corporations in the world.
-Apple, Google, and Johnson & Johnson were near the top of the list in 2010.
+Apple, Amazon, Google, and Starbucks were at the top of the list in 2014.

-Extra Example: Other firms with strong cultures include Disney, 3M, Coca-Cola, UPS, and IBM.
+• Extra Example: Other firms with strong cultures include Disney, 3M, Coca-Cola, UPS, and IBM.

-Discussion Starter: Ask students to discuss the culture that exists in your college or university.
+• Discussion Starter: Ask students to discuss the culture that exists in your college or university.